 |White Pine||1869||Lander County||Ely|

-Nevada Extinct Counties
+List of Nevada Extinct Counties

 Nevada has counties that no longer are in existence.
 They were created by the state, provincial, or territorial governing administration.
 Most of these counties were created and disbanded in the 19th century; county borders have changed little since Nineteen hundred in the great number of states.
 These counties really should be checked out when you are conducting genealogy research.
 Pay attention where the courthouse records went to if the county was abolished or joined with a different county.